Speak & Spell (album): Band formation and first singles

 An offer to appear on an upcoming synthpop sampler album called Some Bizzare Album led the band to record a demo tape with three of their songs, "Ice Machine", "Photographic" and "Radio News".
 "Photographic", which has the distinction of being the first Depeche Mode song ever recorded in the studio, (Note: "Photographic" was re-recorded for Speak & Spell; the Some Bizzare version of the song would not appear anywhere else until 1998's re-release of The Singles 81→85) was included on Some Bizarre Album (1981).

+Depeche Mode's first official single, "Dreaming of Me", was released on 20 February 1981.
+The band took a few months to tour before returning to the studio in May 1981 to record their second single, "New Life", and its B-side, "Shout!", which was released on 13 June.

+On 11 June, just two days before the release of "New Life", the band performed "Boys Say Go!", "Photographic", "Big Muff" and "Tora!
+Tora!
+Tora!" on Richard Skinner's BBC One evening radio show, a performance which was broadcast on BBC Radio 1.
+The band in later years deemed their performance underwhelming and have denied the BBC's repeated requests to release the material from that session.

-Depeche Mode's first official single, "Dreaming of Me", was released on 20 February 1981 and their second, "New Life", followed on 13 June the same year.
-The band was invited to perform "New Life" on BBC's Top of the Pops (TOTP) after the song climbed to number 11 on the UK charts.
+The band was invited to perform "New Life" on BBC's Top of the Pops (TOTP) after the song climbed to number 11 on the UK charts, which they did on 16 July 1981.
 After the TOTP performance, the band started to record the rest of Speak & Spells tracks at Blackwing Studios in London.